THE NOOR Foundation

 The Danish School of Media and Journalism (DMJX) is the oldest and largest of the higher educational institutions offering journalism education in Denmark, and has well-established contacts and strategical partnerships both nationally and internationally.
 DMJX offers well renowned programmes in photojournalism: A four year Danish BA-programme and two international programmes, which each lasts half a year.

-NOOR is proud to announce its partnership with Creative Europe, The Municipality of Savignano sul Rubicone, Copenhagen Photo Festival and Ad Hoc, for the recently launched project Reconstruction of Identities (RIO).
+NOOR is proud to announce its partnership with Creative Europe, The Municipality of Savignano sul Rubicone, Copenhagen Photo Festival and Ad Hoc, for the recently launched project Reconstruction Of Identities.

 To enhance communication between foreigners and locals within such communities, the project aims to organise a wide-ranging programme of talks, conferences, guided tours, and book-signings; in order to promote the opening of artists’ residencies, the organisation and circulation of exhibitions, and the lending of artworks to other museums or institutions; it aims at providing young and amateur photographers with educational resources, activities and workshops.